muksiddheswar/Reinforcement-Learning-Ensemble/methods.md

 complexity was increased by adding different dynamic elements to the maze.
 To circumvent the combination explosion that would occur in a tabular expression, neural networks were used as function approximators.
+In each tile of the maze, the agent can initiate 4 actions: going North, East, South or West.
+These actions are noisy,
+meaning that every time an action is taken, there is a 20% chance that the agent performs a random action instead.
 For each maze, the rewards were given in the following way.
 If the agent moves into the goal tile, it receives a reward of 100.